Eviction FAQ for Tenants

-Information is current as of 04/09/2021 and is subject to change
+Information is current as of 08/31/2021 and is subject to change

-RIHousing has opened a new Call Center to assist applicants with questions.
+RIHousing has a Call Center to assist applicants with questions: 1–855–608–8756.

 Is there a moratorium on evictions in Rhode Island?

 There are a few steps to legal evictions.
 Papers have to be filed with the court, a hearing must be scheduled, and after the hearing, a judgment entered by a judge.
 After a judgement is entered, a court order for the tenant to move out (an “order of execution”) can be issued.
 The court order to move someone out of their home can only be enforced by an authorized constable or sheriff.
 On June 1, 2020, the courts started doing eviction hearings and enforcements of move-out orders.
 Legal evictions have been allowed to take place.

 Can my landlord come and move me out?